mhaulrich/vectordb/README.md

 Use `up_production.sh` for PRODUCTION mode.
 This uses a high performance Gunicorn server for webserving.
 The production yaml file may be modified to use different locations for database storage and expose a different port for web.

+To stop the project and remove all related containers, use `docker-compose down`.

 ## UnitTest the project

 After having started vectordb (as described above), execute: